-The probability that our observed r_0 with $r_0 > r_p$ is indicative of an actual relation is then 5/(5 + 5) = 50%, again assuming equal prior odds for the time series to be related or unrelated: the observed correlation does not provide evidence either way, even though it is thought to be "significant" according to a significance test.
-Of course, this should not come as a surprise.
-If the signalto-noise ratio is very low, then any observed correlation essentially provides information about the noise; therefore, it is impossible to use this observation to infer anything about the signal.
-Although this last case represents an extreme example, it does demonstrate that the p value can be very far from the actual probability of the truth of a null hypothesis.
+The probability that our observed r_0 with $r_0 > r_p$ is indicative of an actual relation is then 5/(5+5) = 50%, again assuming equal prior odds for the time-series to be related or unrelated: the observed correlation does not provide evidence either way, even though it is thought to be 'significant' according to a significance test.
+Of course, this should not come as a surprise: if the signal-to-noise ratio is very low, then any observed correlation essentially provides information about the noise and it is therefore impossible to use this observation to infer anything about the signal.
+Although this last case represents an extreme example, it does demonstrate that the p-value can be very far from the actual probability of the truth of a null-hypothesis.